MS-DOS and Windows command line cd command

 The current directory string is converted to use the same case as the on-disk names.
 So CD C:\TEMP would set the current directory to C:\Temp if that is the case on disk.

-CHDIR command does not treat spaces as delimiters, to CD into a subdirectory name containing a space without surrounding the name with quotes.
+The CHDIR command does not treat spaces as delimiters.
+To change to a subdirectory name containing a space, there is no need to surround the subdirectory name with quotes.
 For example:

 chdir \winnt\profiles\username\programs\start menu